Grokking Finite-Dimensional Algebra: Experimentation Details and Additional Experiments

-For Figures~\ref{fig:grokking_complex_numbers_lstm} and~\ref{fig:performances_vs_representation_lstm}, $\phi$ is implemented as a three-layer LSTM with hidden dimension equal to the embedding dimension $d = 2^8$.
-The model was initialized using PyTorch’s default initialization scheme and trained with the AdamW optimizer, a learning rate of $10^{-2}$, weight decay of $10^{-1}$, and a minibatch size of $2^{10}$.
-For Figures~\ref{fig:grokking_complex_numbers_lstm}, the training data fraction is $r=0.3$.
+\paragraph{LSTM} For Figures~\ref{fig:grokking_complex_numbers_lstm} and~\ref{fig:performances_vs_representation_lstm}, $\phi$ is implemented as a three-layer LSTM with hidden dimension $m_1^2$ equal to the embedding dimension $d = 2^8$.
+The models are initialized using PyTorch’s default initialization scheme and trained with the AdamW optimizer, a learning rate of $10^{-2}$, weight decay of $10^{-1}$, and a minibatch size of $2^{10}$.